 C. Alcohol and Illegal Drugs

 Students shall not manufacture, distribute, dispense, possess, use, or be under the influence of illegal drugs or alcohol.
 This policy is further regulated by Policy 7.01.

 D. Possession of Firearms

-Students who are on College premises or attending functions sponsored by the College are strictly prohibited from having weapons in their possession.
-This includes visible and concealed weapons, even weapons for which the owner has obtained the required permits.
-Students are subject to criminal penalties outlined in North Carolina General Statutes 14-269.2 for having weapons in their possession.
+Students who are on College premises or attending functions sponsored by the College are strictly prohibited from having weapons in their possession except as required for any course for which they are registered.